 The relative strength index (RSI) is a mathematically derived indicator used in the technical analysis of financial instruments.
 Classified as an oscillator, RSI attempts to quantify pricing momentum through the examination of a given security's realised gains and losses.

+To fully answer the question of "what is the RSI," one must first understand how it is derived.
 In order to calculate the RSI for a specific security, the following formula is used:

 - RSI = 100 - [100/(1+RS)]

 - Relative Strength (RS): This is the key component in the calculation.
 RS for the defined period = Average Gain / Average Loss.

 - Average gain: Gain is defined as being a positive rate of change in the periodic closing price of a security.
 For instance, if security ABC has a closing value of US$100 for period one, and US$105 for period two, then ABC has realised a gain of US$5.
 As the period changes in length, the average gain becomes a total of the observed positive gains for the period divided by the period itself: Total Gain / Period.

 - Average loss: In contrast to gain, a loss occurs when the difference between the periodic closing prices of a security is negative.
 If security ABC closes at US$100 for period one, and US$95 for period two, then there is a realised loss of US$5.
 In order to calculate the average negative change of price movements, the total amount observed during losses for the period is divided by the period itself: Total Loss / Period.

 - Period: The default period used for the RSI calculation is 14.
 It is important to remember the period can be adjusted to account for varying market conditions.
 Differing products, timeframes or overall market state can greatly influence the inherent volatility facing an actively traded financial instrument.
 Depending upon the situation, the period used for the RSI calculation may need to be adjusted to more accurately reflect current trading conditions.